By Gunsmith Barry B. Snell

 Safety, Front Site Pins Types & Tools For the Job

 Since you’re going to be taking a firearm apart, make sure you’ve properly unloaded and cleared your AR first, and remove the ammunition from the room so there’s no mix-ups.
 Once you’ve made sure your AR rifle is unloaded, check it again, and then check it once more.
 Guns don’t suffer fools, and we’re going to be dealing with the business end for this project, so don’t become a news headline the antis can use against the rest of us.

-Tools for Removing an AR 15 A2 Front Sight
+Tools for Removing a AR 15 A2 Front Sight

-So aside from the safety glasses, what tools will you need you ask?
+So aside from the safety glasses, what tools will you need for the task?